PFarahani/data-science-essentials/SQL/PostgreSQL/postgresql-basics-summary.md

 ```

-## 7. PostGreSQL with Python
+## 7. PostgreSQL with Python
-To use PostGreSQL in Python, we use the `pyscopg2` library.
+To use PostgreSQL in Python, we use the `pyscopg2` library.

 ```python
 """